rinseeprince/sales-training-simulator/IVY_README.md

 }
 ```

-Ivy is restricted to Enterprise customers only, with contact modal for upgrade requests.
+Ivy Scenario Builder is restricted to Enterprise customers only, with contact modal for upgrade requests.

 ## 🔄 Call Lifecycle